 What is your position within the surgery?

-Assistant Veterinary Surgeon, mostly working in the main surgery in Weymouth.
+Veterinary Surgeon, mostly working in the main surgery in Weymouth.

 How did you come to reside in Dorset?